A Survey on Adversarial Contention Resolution: Dynamic Arrivals

-Anantharamu et al.~\cite{anantharamu2009adversarial,anantharamu2017adversarial} consider deterministic full-sensing and acknowledgment-based algorithms for the case where each \thing is subject to an individual injection rate under a window adversary, where the window $w$ is unknown.
+Anantharamu et al.~\cite{anantharamu2009adversarial,anantharamu2017adversarial} consider deterministic full-sensing and acknowledgment-based algorithms for the case where each \thing is subject to an individual injection rate under a window adversary, where the window size $w$ is unknown.
 There are $n$ \things, each with a unique ID in ${1,..., n}$, and $n$ is known.
-The authors prove a lower bound on latency of $\Omega(w \log n/ \log w)$ for $w\leq n$, and $\Omega(w)$ for $w>n$.
-Upper bounds are established by a full-sensing algorithm with CD, and by an adaptive algorithm without CD, each of which achieve a packet latency of $O(\min(n + w, w \log n))$; Anantharamu et al. also give a full-sensing algorithm without CD that has $O(n + w)$ queue size and $O(nw)$ latency.
+The authors prove a lower bound on latency of $\Omega(w \max\{1, \log_w n\})$ for $w\leq n$, and $\Omega(w+n)$ for $w>n$.
+Upper bounds are established by a full-sensing algorithm with CD, and by an adaptive algorithm without CD, each achieving a latency of $O(\min(n + w, w \log n))$; Anantharamu et al. also give a full-sensing algorithm without CD that has $O(n + w)$ queue size and $O(nw)$ latency.

-In contrast to the above, the remaining results address a model where \things have unique IDs in $\{1,..., n\}$, where $n$ is known.
-Additionally, \things have access to a global clock.
-Hradovich et al.~\cite{hradovich2020contention} consider a problem variant where, in any fixed round, at most $k$ stations may access the multiple access channel; this is called a {\boldmath{$k$}}\defn{-restrained channel}.The authors design and analyze deterministic algorithms for leaky bucket adversaries with $\rho\leq 1$.
-The first is a stable adaptive algorithm whose maximum number of queued packets is $O(n^2 + b)$, which is reminiscent of the bound in \cite{chlebus2009maximum}.
-The second is a full-sensing algorithm that is stable for $\rho\leq 1-1/n$.
-Finally, the authors give an acknowledgment-based algorithm with throughput $\Theta(k/n(\log^2n))$, which is complemented by a lower bound that no acknowledgement-based algorithm can be stable for a rate at least $\min\{k/n, 1/(3\log n)\}$.
-Simulations indicate that the proposed algorithms perform favorably, with respect to queue size and number of channel accesses, relative to well-known backoff algorithms.

-Bienkowski et al.~\cite{bienkowski:distributed,BienkowskiJKK12} consider a model where each \thing has a queue, and messages may include control bits.
+Bienkowski et al.~\cite{bienkowski:distributed,BienkowskiJKK12} consider a model where $n$ is known, IDs are unique, each \thing has a queue, and messages may include control bits.
 The adversary considered here differs from the leaky-bucket and window adversaries discussed earlier: at any time, an arbitrary number of packets can be injected into the queue of any \thing.
 The metrics of interest are the total packets in all queues, called \defn{total load}, and the maximum queue size.
-The authors prove that their deterministic algorithm achieves a total load that is an additive $O(n^2)$ amount larger than any other algorithm, and the maximum queue size is at most an $n$-factor larger.
+The authors prove that their deterministic algorithm achieves a total load that is an additive $O(n^2)$ amount larger than the best offline algorithm, and the maximum queue size is at most an $n$-factor larger.